tencentyun/intlcloud-documents/product/存储/对象存储 4.0/购买指南/计费说明_intl.md

 ## Billing Method

-COS adopts a pay-as-you-go billing approach, so you only need to pay for your usage.
+COS is pay-as-you-go, so you only pay for what you use.

 Pay-as-you-go is applicable to all COS service regions.
 To learn more about COS service regions, see [Region and Access Domain Name](https://intl.cloud.tencent.com/document/product/436/6224).